EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 ```

 ## Custom cell format
 You can use any format for any cell.
-You can also specify concreate custom format for concreate cells:
+You can also specify specific format for particular cells:

 ![Custom cell format](https://user-images.githubusercontent.com/57402891/84011112-54afc400-a97e-11ea-917d-e29ba7feca2d.png)
 ```js